-Python client library for the Kyoto Tycoon key-value store
+Python client for Kyoto Tycoon key-value store

 For more information on Kyoto Tycoon server, please refer to: